Back to all terms

 Example:

-If you buy an individual health and dental plan, you are the policyholder.
-If your employer offers group benefits, the employer is the policyholder, while you are a covered plan member under the group contract.
+If you buy an individual health and dental plan for yourself, you are the policyholder: you own the contract, pay the premiums, and receive the renewal notices and correspondence from the insurer.
+If instead you get coverage through your employer's group benefits plan, the employer is the policyholder that holds the master contract, while you are a covered plan member under that group contract and cannot change the master policy terms yourself.

 What to Watch For: